Alexandria Museum of Art

 The Alexandria Museum of Art (AMoA) of Alexandria, central Louisiana, United States opened its doors in 1977 in downtown Alexandria in the historic Rapides Bank and Trust Company Building (circa 1898).
 Rapides Bank and Trust Company Building is a historic bank building completed in 1898 in the Renaissance Revival style, and was added to the National Register of Historic Places on May 15, 1980.
 In 1998, AMoA expanded and constructed its grand foyer and offices as an annex to the Rapides Bank Building.
 In 1999, AMoA was honored as an Outstanding Arts Organization in the Louisiana Governor's Arts Awards.
 In 2007, the Museum entered into a collaborative endeavor agreement with Louisiana State University of Alexandria (LSUA).
-AMoA now also serves as a downtown campus for LSUA classes and is host to multidisciplinary community events, including concerts and recitals, lectures, yoga classes, Second Saturday Markets, and Museum Afterhours.
-These events support all art forms – film, literature and poetry, songwriting and visual arts.
+Today, AMoA also serves as a downtown campus for LSUA classes and hosts multidisciplinary community events, including lectures, yoga classes, and other public programs that celebrate visual art, music, literature, poetry, and the performing arts.

 The Alexandria Museum of Art is located across from City Hall and the Hotel Bentley in downtown Alexandria, Louisiana.

-The Museum holds between five and seven exhibitions each year, displaying a variety of historic and contemporary subjects.
-AMoA offers multidisciplinary programming surrounding every exhibit, including lectures and master classes on the subject of or in the medium of the exhibit.
-Additionally AMoA engages elementary-aged Rapides Parish students by offering the ArtExpress program, a free-to-schools initiative that puts resident artist educators and museum staff in classrooms around the parish for arts-integrated lessons.
-The Art2Go program provides hands on visual art workshops free to elementary school teachers to support the Louisiana Board of Elementary and Secondary Education requirements to provide 1 hour per week of visual arts instruction in the classroom and are taught by certified art teachers.
-The Museum also offers summer workshops for elementary and middle school students and provides arts activities in the Bolton Avenue Community Center afterschool program.
+The Alexandria Museum of Art is located across from City Hall and the Hotel Bentley in downtown Alexandria, Louisiana.

+The museum presents between five and seven exhibitions each year, showcasing a wide range of contemporary art and rotating exhibitions from regional, national, and international artists.

+AMoA offers educational programming and public events that complement its exhibitions through artist talks, lectures, workshops, and hands-on learning experiences for visitors of all ages.
+Signature programs include Art Together, a multigenerational art-making experience; artist-led workshops; the Muse Teen Club; Summer Art Camps; museum tours; Creative Round Table, a gathering for artists to discuss art and creative practice; Art and Mindfulness, a program serving military veterans; and three annual AMoA Illuminated Processions presented during downtown festivals.

+The museum also partners with Louisiana State University of Alexandria through its Visual Thinking Strategies (VTS) program.
+Through this initiative, museum educators coach LSUA student teachers in the VTS method, an evidence-based approach that uses structured discussions about works of art, educational images, and text to strengthen students' critical thinking, communication, reading, and writing skills.

+AMoA also offers youth educational programming through initiatives such as Art Elements, museum tours, and seasonal classes and workshops designed to foster creativity, visual literacy, and lifelong engagement with the arts.